TOAST-DOCS/Data-Query/en/console-user-guide.md

     * Password
         * MariaDB password to access.

+### Iceberg Data Source Type

+* Data source name
+    * This is a separator used to perform queries, and must be unique value among data sources.
+* Access key, secret key, region
+    * The Iceberg table data to integrate with or the connection information for the Object Storage where the data exists.
+    * Access keys and secret keys can be issued from the Object Storage console.
+For more details, refer to [Object Storage Console Guide](https://docs.toast.com/ko/Storage/Object%20Storage/ko/console-guide/#s3-api).
+        * For regions, refer to [S3 Region](https://docs.toast.com/ko/Storage/Object%20Storage/ko/s3-api-guide/#aws-cli) from Object Storage Guide of respective region.
+    * Bucket Name
+        * The Object Storage container that the system uses to store basic Iceberg table information is named dataquery-warehouse and has a child path of iceberg.
+        * The existing data you want to integrate may exist in a different path.

+> [Caution]
+> If Object Storage to link with DataQuery is not in the same region, network traffic may incur additional charges.

 ## Query Editor

 * Query Editor is divided into Cluster area, Schema area, Saved query area, Editor area, and Result/Console execution area.